sethbrasile/ember-audio/README.md

 Still needs:

 - demo app / docs
-- coverage and blanket
-- travis setup
+- tests for audio service
 - a way to add effects. "pan" currently exists, but I would love to add more and add support for:
   - "plugging in" custom effects
   - customizing audio routing.